AHuffmyer/ASH_Putnam_Lab_Notebook/_posts/2024-10-24-Writing-updates.md

 *Timeline*: Finish analysis by February 2025

+## Nom Nom Project

+*Status*: Data collection

+*Next step*: Analyze PR data and work with collaborators on ITS2 data

+*Timeline*: Finish analysis by March 2025

 ## Collaborative manuscripts

 This is a list of the papers (I think all of them) that I am a coauthor on at the moment: